alexabbott/firebase-cms/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Navigate to `http://localhost:4200/` to access the front end.

+Navigate to `http://localhost:4200/login` to access the login page (login is via Google).

+Navigate to `http://localhost:4200/admin` to access the CMS (user must be logged in and must be part of '/users' in the Firebase database to access the CMS).

 ## Code scaffolding